ndreasg/aws-identity-round-robin-workshop/docs/delegation/build.md

 7. Now go to the GuardDuty console, click **Settings**, change the *Frequency for updated findings* field to a different value, and click **Save**.
 You will see an error message telling you that you are not authorized to perform the action.
 You may need to scroll up to see it.
 This is because you have read-only access to GuardDuty.

-8. Go to the Macie console, make sure you are in the the US East (N. Virginia) region, click Settings, Ignore the Error at the top.
+8. Go to the Macie console, make sure you are in the US East (N. Virginia) region, click Settings, Ignore the Error at the top.
 Scroll down and click the **Re-enable Macie** button.
 You will receive an error message regarding this action because you have read-only access to Macie.

 9. Navigate to the CloudTrail console.